ludoaric/Progetti-Laurea/README_en.md

 * **[Probability and Statistics Exam Project](PROBABILITA'%20E%20STATISTICA/progetto_1_2.pdf)**
     * **Content:** Statistical analysis of a dataset (real estate data) through:
-        * **Descriptive Statistics:** Description of variables, analysis of distributions (e.g., number of floors, bathrooms, fireplaces), calculation of central tendency and dispersion measures (minimum, maximum, mean, standard deviation).
+        * **Descriptive Statistics:** Description of variables, analysis of distributions (e.g., number of floors, bathrooms, fireplaces), calculation of measures of central tendency and dispersion (minimum, maximum, mean, standard deviation).
         * **Hypothesis Testing:** Conducting independence tests between variables (e.g., bathrooms and fireplaces) and hypothesis tests on the mean between two populations (based on ZIP codes).
-        * **Confidence Intervals:** Calculation and interpretation of confidence intervals to estimate population parameters.
+        * **Confidence Intervals:** Calculation and interpretation of confidence intervals for the mean of key variables (e.g., floor area, total property value).
         * **Multiple Regression:** Construction and evaluation of a multiple regression model to predict the total value of a property, analyzing variable significance (p-value) and model fit (R-squared).
     * **Technologies:** All analyses and graphical visualizations (histograms, boxplots, scatter plots) implemented using **MATLAB**.
     * **Relevance to Aerospace:** The skills demonstrated in this project (data analysis, inferential statistics, predictive modeling) are directly applicable in aerospace for telemetry data management, parameter estimation (e.g., orbit determination), performance analysis, and uncertainty evaluation in complex systems.